fedepaol/hugoblog/content/posts/writing-kubernetes-controllers.md

 Implementing this type of behaviour requires extra logic in place (idempotency among the others) to make sure the event is reconciled properly.

-In the next blogpost, I will cover how the code looks like, how we can implement the same mechanisms for user defined types, and how to use the non type-safe client.
+In the next post, I will cover how the code looks like, how we can implement the same mechanisms for user defined types, and how to use the non type-safe client.

 If you liked this post, [consider following me on twitter](https://twitter.com/fedepaol).